RichardAth/Projects/BigIntCalculator/readme.txt

 As mentioned above it uses algorithms ECM and SIQS.

+Additionally, the option to use YAFU (Yet Another Factorisation Utility) instead of Msieve or the built-in ECM and SIQS has been added.
+The conclusion is that for numbers up to about 95 digits YAFU is generally significantly faster, but for larger numbers it relies on ggnfs which I have not got to work.

 At all stages a factor list is maintained that contains all known factors, whether prime or not, that have not yet been split into smaller factors.
 Initially the factor list just contains the number to be factorised.
 Whenever a new factor is found,